Mindy Kaling Goes Nameless, Dove Turns Hacker: The Top 5 Ads Of The Week

 Nike “Giannis Come Out Of Nowhere”

-What: A new Nike spot for its Come Out Of Nowhere campaign that tells the unexpected story of Milwaukee Bucks superstar Giannis Antetokounmpo.
+What: A new Nike spot for its Come Out of Nowhere campaign that tells the unexpected story of Milwaukee Bucks superstar Giannis Antetokounmpo.

 Who: Nike

-Why We Care: OK look, I’m a Toronto Raptors fan.
+Why We Care: Okay, look, I’m a Toronto Raptors fan.
 Grew up a Celtics fan, but once my hometown got a team of its own in 1996, I went deep for the purple.
 And here we are in the NBA Playoffs, with the Raps in a tight series with the Bucks– battle of the Basketball Hinterlands!
-Dinos vs Deer!–and The Greek Freak is tearing the dinos apart.
+Dinos vs. Deer!–and the Greek Freak is tearing the dinos apart.
 Still, this is a great story, told in a quick, engaging way that makes even me want to read more.

 IBM Watson “The Voice of Art”